VLS-1 V03: Accident

-The accident occurred three days before the scheduled launch date, at 1:26:06 pm (Brasília time) on August 22, 2003, between frames 26 and 27 recorded by the Closed Circuit TV of the Mobile Integration Tower.
+The accident occurred three days before the scheduled launch date, at 1:26:06 pm (Brasília time) on August 22, 2003, between frames 26 and 27 recorded by the Closed Circuit TV of the Mobile Integration Tower, with professionals spread across the five floors of the tower.
+At the time of the accident, the rocket weighed 50 metric tons, 90% of which was solid fuel, ammonium perchlorate.

 An unplanned ignition destroyed the launch vehicle while on the CLA platform.
 21 people died due to the ignition of a first stage engine.
-It took about eight seconds before the tower was enveloped by smoke and gases heated up to 3,000 °C. The mobile tower stood upright for five minutes.
+It took about eight seconds before the tower was enveloped by smoke and gases heated up to 3,000 °C. The mobile tower stood upright for five minutes, collapsing at 1:31.

 Survivors reported the noise of at least one booster running and several loud bangs.
+Amauri dos Santos Conceição, a safety technician at the base, reports in his diary that he waited for the authorities to remove two visible bodies, and then stayed behind to try to extinguish the remaining fires and search for other survivors.
+He finished his duties at the control tower at 7:55 p.m.
+(BRT).

 Due to the scale of the event, the dead were identified through a roll call and the remains were identified and sent to the IML on August 23, 2003.
 On the same day, the base was reopened to the press.
+An Estadão podcast reports that there was no checklist indicating who had entered the base and who was working on the rocket at the time of the accident.
+It took two days to locate the 21 victims: on the first day, 2 were recovered; on the second, 7; and on the third, 12 victims.
+In the first few days after the accident, the victims were listed as "missing."
+The remains were identified using personal belongings, dental records, and DNA testing.

 At the same time that the accident occurred, the president of AEB Luiz Bevilacqua, was giving a press conference about the agreement signed between Brazil and Ukraine for the use of the Alcântara base.
 Being informed of the accident by journalists, he ironically replied "only if it's a party skyrocket".
-It was identified that the ignition process occurred prematurely, and thus the launch tower was not removed in time, which was the main cause of the fire; the accident considerably delayed the Brazilian space program.
+A few minutes later, an aide confirmed the incident with a note.
+It was identified that the ignition process occurred prematurely, and thus the launch tower was not removed in time, which was the main cause of the fire.

+None of the activities, involving final adjustments to the equipment and the installation of video cameras, carried out that day posed any risk.
+However, the number of people at the base was well above safety standards, which allowed for only six people to be present.
+The accident significantly delayed the Brazilian space program.